 Today is rough.
 I looked back on my life to see how my mental illnesses affect my relationships with others.
-This is hard to do because I didn’t ask for these mental illnesses; I wasn’t born with them!
+This is hard to do because I didn’t ask for these mental illnesses; I wasn’t born with PTSD or depression!
 I never asked for the car accident with my mum, and I definitely never asked for what those schoolboys gave me in the ballpark.
-Yet those incidents caused the depression that almost destroyed me in my late teens and early twenties.
-I lost relationships because of it.
+Yet those incidents caused the mental illnesses that almost destroyed me in my late teens and early twenties.
+I lost relationships because of them.

 It wasn’t that those people didn’t love me, but more that they struggled with my depression and the pain it caused them.

 Then I married a man who saw all my weaknesses.
 He manipulated me, but I believed he loved me.
 Yes, he married me but I will admit it was only because we had a baby.

 There was pressure from his family and he didn’t want to lose face in front of them.
 Deep down though, he hated me.
 The manipulation turned to abuse, and like many of you, I found myself caught in the cycle of violence.